 Dogs have been ‘man’s best friend’ for 18,000 years, and their devotion to their owners mean they are fantastic companions, but you’ll also benefit from making new human friends too, while out walking or at training classes.

 If retirement means you miss your routine, dogs can help you get back on schedule.
 They’ll usually wake up at a similar time every morning and enjoy regular mealtimes and need daily walks.

 A puppy is not just for a pandemic!

 One of the many side effects of the coronavirus crisis was a huge surge in dog ownership and according to the Kennel Club, two thirds of pandemic puppy owners brought puppies for companionship, agreeing they were ‘lifelines in lockdown.’
-More worryingly a quarter of the people they surveyed admitted to not doing much research.
-And while there’s no doubt dogs are loyal friends, they are also a huge commitment.
+More worryingly a quarter of the people they surveyed admitted to not doing much research and a study by PetPlan shows that 26% of people now have some regrets.
+While there’s no doubt dogs are very lovely loyal friends, they are also a huge commitment.

 Dogs can be expensive

 The price of buying a pedigree dog has soared due to the pandemic and has added to the risk of dogs being brought from puppy farms or dog smugglers leading to a potential increase in health and behavioural issues in these pups - always make sure you buy from a reputable breeder.

 On top of the purchase price, people often underestimate the cost of owning a dog, from food, toys and accessories to things like training classes, grooming, kennels if you go away and dog walkers.
 Then there are regular vaccinations, worming and unexpected vet bills for illness or accidents, which can easily run into thousands of pounds.
 Pet insurance is advised to protect yourself against these costs.